elasticio/elasticio.github.io/content/_developers/rebound.md

 ## Use case of Rebound

-Let us consider synchronisation of products and prices between complex systems like ERP and Shop.
+Let us consider synchronization of products and prices between complex systems like ERP and Shop.
 These two different systems also have different hierarchical structures for products and prices.
 For this purposes they are synched separately using two parallel processes.
 One process syncs products, the other syncs the prices for the products.

 Connecting two separate systems can cause delays in any of single processes which could result in data loss.
 For example in the event when the price information arrives couple of seconds earlier than the product description is on the place then there is nothing to tie the price to and an error will occur.
-To address this situation and make the synchronisation faultless the price information is sent back or rebounded as many times until the product description is synched.
+To address this situation and make the synchronization faultless the price information is sent back or rebounded as many times until the product description is synched.
 This is done with a hope that the product information would eventually be synched by a separate process.

 ## How the Rebound works?